kateonbxsh/VersionFlow/README.md

   Manually set a specific version.

 - **`-m, --message <message>`**
   Set a custom commit/tag message when updating the version.
-This is mandatory if using git for version management.
+This is mandatory if you don't use `--silent`.

 ## Examples